Investing for Muslims in Canada

 What happens when I withdraw?

-• • TFSA: Withdraw anytime.
+TFSA: You can withdraw anytime for any reason.
 No tax, no penalties.
 You get the contribution room back the next calendar year.

-No, you can withdraw anytime.
-However, it is most common at retirement because your income (and tax bracket) is usually much lower then.
+No. You can withdraw from an RRSP at any time.
+However, it is common to wait until retirement because that is when your income—and therefore your tax bracket—is typically at its lowest, meaning you pay less tax on the money you take out.
 If you withdraw while working a high-paying job, you will lose a large chunk of that withdrawal to taxes.

 2

-Inside your TFSA or RRSP, you can hold individual stocks, gold, or ETFs.
+Inside your TFSA or RRSP, you can hold individual stocks or ETFs (you can also hold gold or other precious metals - see below).
 Why ETFs are better: An ETF (Exchange Traded Fund) is a single ticker that contains hundreds of stocks.
 This is "diversification," and it is the safest way to grow wealth.

 ⚠️ The Problem